lnvglr/character-diversion/character-diversion.md

 After submitting my proposals, I initially looked for the right medium to showcase my considerations.
 My thought was to create an interactive webpage where the potential character relationships could be presented.
 My focus soon shifted toward building a proper platform where I could showcase my considerations, but also enable others to respond to those considerations.
 This way, I thought, others might use this platform and make it their own, discuss their own type projects and ideas of what letter shapes might look like in the future.

 After some research of which platform for typographic thought exchange already exist I found that those platform where type designers discuss their work are not designed specifically for typographic discourse.
 They are either forums that are designed for general discourse with typography being the core topic (e.g. typedrawers.com) or platforms designed for typography but not for discourse (e.g. futurefonts.xyz).
 With those shortcomings in current platforms typographic discourse, I started working on the concept for a platfrom tackling those deficiencies.
+I will elaborate on those insufficiencies in the chapter *Enabling Discourse*.

 By opening up new ways of typographic discourse, this thesis aims to challenge typographic conventions.
 It is not intended to suggest that the conventions we adhere to must all be thrown overboard.
 In fact, discourse may also reinforce conventions: There is a good chance that my proposal to establish new conventional character relationships between Hebrew and Latin will be vehemently criticized and rejected.
 And if, as Foucault puts it, the »will to truth« (1971, p.10) succeeds through the platform I am creating, all is won.